Schroder British Opportunities

 Close

-Peraveenan Sriharan, Fund manager Before joining Schroders Capital Private Equity in January 2022, Peraveenan (Pav) worked in the Schroders Corporate Development team for six years assisting the Group with M&A and other corporate strategic partnership & alliance projects.
+Peraveenan Sriharan, Co-Manager Before joining Schroders Capital Private Equity in January 2022, Peraveenan (Pav) Sriharan worked in the Schroders Corporate Development team for six years assisting the Group with M&A and other corporate strategic partnership & alliance projects.
 Prior to that, he was in a dedicated illiquid asset valuation role within the firm with a principal focus of private equity investments.
-Before joining Schroders, Pav worked at Standard & Poor’s for 5 years within their Valuation and Risk Strategy services function with a focus on Private and Illiquid Debt.
-Pav Sriharan holds a BSc honours in Actuarial Science from the Cass Business School, London and is a CFA charterholder.
+Before joining Schroders, Pav worked at Standard & Poor’s for five years within their Valuation and Risk Strategy services function with a focus on Private and Illiquid Debt.
+Pav holds a BSc honours in Actuarial Science from the Cass Business School, London and is a CFA charterholder.

-Peraveenan Sriharan, Fund manager Before joining Schroders Capital Private Equity in January 2022, Peraveenan (Pav) worked in the Schroders Corporate Development team for six years assisting the Group with M&A and other corporate strategic partnership & alliance projects.
+Peraveenan Sriharan, Co-Manager Before joining Schroders Capital Private Equity in January 2022, Peraveenan (Pav) Sriharan worked in the Schroders Corporate Development team for six years assisting the Group with M&A and other corporate strategic partnership & alliance projects.
 Prior to that, he was in a dedicated illiquid asset valuation role within the firm with a principal focus of private equity investments.
-Before joining Schroders, Pav worked at Standard & Poor’s for 5 years within their Valuation and Risk Strategy services function with a focus on Private and Illiquid Debt.
-Pav Sriharan holds a BSc honours in Actuarial Science from the Cass Business School, London and is a CFA charterholder.
+Before joining Schroders, Pav worked at Standard & Poor’s for five years within their Valuation and Risk Strategy services function with a focus on Private and Illiquid Debt.
+Pav holds a BSc honours in Actuarial Science from the Cass Business School, London and is a CFA charterholder.

 Read More